mozaik-association/mozaik/docs/7Invoices-module.md

 - Generated expense sheets
 - Accept online payments.
 - Simplify the configuration of automatic follow-up.
-- Keep track of bank account movements and invoice status.
+- Keep a eye of bank account movements and invoice status.

 Mozaik does however offer some additional functionality suitable for organisations :